 - The balance of Wyoming’s wolf population lives in the “trophy game” area, in the Yellowstone region’s core outside the national parks.
 Here, WGFD has the most control over numbers, and they use hunting as the primary tool.

 - Game and Fish has a long-held population goal of 160 wolves in that region, a count that, models say, is as low as the state can go while still ensuring that 10 federally required breeding pairs remain on the landscape.
-This year the count came out at 152, a 23% dip below 2018’s count of 198 wolves.
+This year the count came out at 147 wolves, below the 160 target.

 It is usually most effective to be persuasive, but not rude, sarcastic or angry.
 Speak from the heart of one who is more inclined to support our Game & Fish Department if and when doing what is best and right for all residents and visitors in Wyoming, now and into the future.
 Original words directly from your own heart and mind are more likely to be given consideration than words and phrases that sound scripted.

 Focus the energy of your words on wolf hunting, trapping, and snaring reform, and the shifting tide to twenty-first-century wildlife management and public tolerance.

 Wrap your own words around a spectrum of reasons to send wolf trophy trapping and hunting practices to the “gut pile”.
 Reasons that might speak to:

 WU believes that the value of wolves to the health of our public landscapes outweighs the recreational opportunity to trap and inhumanely kill year-round without any scientific foundation.
 We request that the Wyoming Game and Fish Department and the Wyoming Game and Fish Commission permanently end the hunting of wolves in the Trophy Zone.